Definition/Introduction

 Formaldehyde Exposure Prevention

 Specific to the healthcare setting in clinical pathology and gross anatomy laboratories, appropriate handling of formalin and other formaldehyde-containing solutions should be maintained.
 Personal protective equipment should always be worn to limit exposure.
-Additional steps like supplemental ventilation systems and pre-filled containers to place tissue samples in may be implemented to reduce exposure beyond that of standard practices further.
+Additional steps like supplemental ventilation systems and pre-filled containers to place tissue samples in may be implemented to reduce exposure beyond standard practices.
 Through these practices, healthcare team members like laboratory technicians and all workers handling formaldehyde can minimize the risk of adverse events associated with formaldehyde exposure.

 Nursing, Allied Health, and Interprofessional Team Monitoring